Sifir-io/cyphernode-app/README.md

 7. Select the method you would like to pair your phone with 'Tor' or 'Sifir Sync'
 8. Enter a *lowercase only* name for this device, and renter your password again.
 Click 'Show pairing QR code'
 9. Download Sifir's mobile App and scan the QR code !
-10. Enjoy an ananymous, private and secure Bitcoin wallet!
+10. Enjoy anonymous, private and badass UX :)
 ![Sifir Setup and Pairing UI](./docs/images/sifir-ui-setup-pair-animated.gif)